 - Vaccination interferes with results (remember the entire goal of vaccination is to generate an antibody titer).
 Vaccination history can make interpretation difficult.

 In-House Test Kits and other General Antibody ELISA Tests

 This sounds wonderful but it is important to keep in mind factors that can interfere with this rosy outcome.
 While most leptospirosis-related kidney injury responds to fluid therapy as can be given by most animal hospitals, more severe cases can require dialysis, which has limited availability.
-As mentioned, lung involvement has very poor surviviability.
+As mentioned, lung involvement has poor survivability.
 Infection with the Pomona serovar is associated with more severe disease.

 A good two weeks of doxycycline is generally needed.
 If this antibiotic is not tolerated, amoxicillin may also work.